dev-laww/next-e-commerce/docs/ENDPOINTS.md

     - **Categories**
         - Format: `REQ /products/:id/categories`
             - `GET`: Get a list of all categories for a specific product.
+        - Format: `REQ /products/:id/categories/:id`
-            - `POST`: Create a new category for a specific product.
+            - `POST`: Link a specific category to a specific product.
-            - `PUT`: Update a specific category.
+            - `DELETE`: Unlink a specific category from a specific product.
     - **Reviews**
         - Format: `REQ /products/:id/reviews`
             - `GET`: Get a list of all reviews for a specific product.